Integrated Task

 First, even though the fence could prevent the mature toads from crossing to the other side, it would not work for the eggs or young ones.
 In fact, their eggs and young live in streams and rivers.
 Some of them must be across the fence.
 As a result, eggs and young toads could go to the other side of the fence and grow ...

 - Do you agree or disagree with the following statement?
-In twenty years there will be fewer cars in use than there are today.
+People today spend too much time on personal enjoyment-doing things they like to do-rather than doing things they should do.
 Use specific reasons and examples to support your answer.
-95
+80

 Sentence: If there are a lot of untrained people join the force, then they might have highly chance to destroy native frogs along with the cane toads, for it is very hard to discern between the eggs and the young of toads and those of native Australian ones.